Baldur's Gate 3: Writing and motion capture

 Dungeons and Dragons creative director Mike Mearls said the team welcomed Larian changes to D&D lore, hoping changes would tie into increased player agency.
 Mearls said that collaborating with Larian felt like a natural extension of Wizards of the Coast's D&D team, with both companies anticipating required adjustments to fifth-edition rules.
 Vincke suggested using mind flayers as antagonists after seeing an illustration in Volo's Guide to Monsters.
-Writer Adam Smith said WotC had not documented the process of transforming into one, so Larian produced a 7-day timeline, inspired by body horror and the films of David Cronenberg.
-Baldur's Gate 3 is set over 100 years after the first two entries; Smith said WotC had "filled out" the intervening century because the area was integral to the Forgotten Realms and Sword Coast settings.
-Larian collaborated with WotC on a precursor module for the game, Baldur's Gate: Descent into Avernus (2019).
+Writer Adam Smith said Wizards had not documented the process of transforming into one, so Larian produced a 7-day timeline, inspired by body horror and the films of David Cronenberg.
+Baldur's Gate 3 is set over 100 years after the first two entries; Smith said Wizards had "filled out" the intervening century because the area was integral to the Forgotten Realms and Sword Coast settings.
+Larian collaborated with Wizards on a precursor module for the game, Baldur's Gate: Descent into Avernus (2019).
 The module provided information on events occurring since Baldur's Gate II.

 Larian had two London-based studios working on motion capture.
 Vincke estimated this spanned 1.5 million words of dialogue in 2020; in 2024, Vincke estimated 1.3 million lines and over 140 hours of cutscenes.
 (Note: These cutscene hours cannot be experienced in a single playthrough: "For every decision you make, and every short cinematic conversation you see linked to it, dozens more are recorded for the same moment that you won't see.")
 In development, the multiplayer mode allowed players to role play with their partner, but the feature was removed because of the added complexity.
 All 248 of the game's voice actors performed the motion capture for their characters.
 There are over 170 ending variations, (Note: In August 2024, Larian revealed that one variation had only been experienced by just over thirty players.) which required substantial testing, and Larian's writers worked on ending dialogue and descriptions for over a year.
 Larian encouraged the main cast to interact with fans, which Devora Wilde, who portrays Lae'zel, said was unusual in the industry.

 Smith described the team's approach as "reactive", saying that identifying frequent player choices informed their writing decisions.
 Some characters were changed substantially throughout development.
 Larian reduced the hostility of companions to the player character, including Shadowheart and Lae'zel.
 Karlach's infernal heart was a late addition to the game.
 According to region producer Elena Statsenko, Larian aimed to incorporate moral dilemmas and outcome variety for different player types into quests.
 Other design considerations included integration with the main story and adjustments if the player controlled an origin character.